 Overseas credit reports: Are credit scores international?

 The short answer is no, you don’t have an international credit report.
-Your credit reports are records of your credit history.
+Your reports are records of your credit history.
 They detail how you’ve managed things like borrowing and bills in the past.
-In the UK, credit reports are generated and held by three credit reference agencies (CRAs): Experian, Equifax, and TransUnion.
+In the UK, they’re generated and held by three credit reference agencies (CRAs): Experian, Equifax, and TransUnion.

 Are credit scores international?

-While credit scores and credit reports are separate, if you’re wondering “does my credit score transfer internationally, between countries?”, the answer is, unfortunately, no. That’s because your credit score is generated by Credit Reference Agencies , from the credit report held on you in the UK, so you can’t have a foreign credit score that travels with you abroad.
+While credit scores and reports are technically different, your score doesn’t transfer internationally either.
+This is because it’s calculated from the report held on you in the UK so you can’t have one which travels with you abroad.

-So, does your credit score apply internationally?
-No. There’s no such thing as an international credit score check.
-But you might sometimes find that lenders will consider reviewing a copy of the credit report from your home country if you give them one.
+Unfortunately not, but sometimes you might find that lenders will consider reviewing a copy of a report from your home country if you can give them one.

-It’s important to know that, even though your credit score won’t travel with you, that doesn’t mean that your debts can’t follow you on your travels.
-You’ll still be held accountable for any money that you owe in the country you’ve left.
+It’s important to know that even though your credit history won’t come with you, it doesn’t mean your debts can’t follow you on your travels.
+You’ll still be held accountable for any money you owe in the country you’ve left.
 While it is more complicated for creditors to take legal action against you while you’re abroad, bear in mind that you’re not immune.
 Your debts will still be active while you are away and can become more serious.
-If left unattended, an unpaid debt can become a default on your credit history, or the lender might take legal action to recover the debt.
+If left unattended, an unpaid debt can become a default on your report, or the lender might take legal action to recover the debt.

 What if I am moving to the UK?

-If you’re moving to the UK to live for the first time, you’ll be starting your credit history from scratch.
+If you’re moving to the UK to live for the first time, you’ll be starting your history from scratch.
 Once you begin building up a history of payments you’ll have a credit score, but it will likely be very low to begin with.
-But try not to be discouraged, it’s possible, and perhaps easier than you think, to boost your credit score.
+Try not to be too discouraged by it though, it’s possible (and easier than you think) to boost your credit score.

 Read this helpful blog post to find out how to get credit when you move to the UK.

-Quick ways to give your UK credit score a boost
+Quick ways to build your credit in the UK

 Whether you’re moving to the UK for the first time, or returning after a long time away, you will probably be looking for the fastest, proven ways to build, or rebuild, your credit score.
 Here are three tips to help you get started: